Benndot/Arcade-Shooter/readme.md

 ## todo

-make entity speed and entity movement boundaries scale
+make entity speed scale at different resolutions

 move player object from stage to game or elsewhere